-MDL offers a cable release clutches for 10″ long pattern as well as the 10.4″ Metric bolt patterns.
+MDL offers cable release clutches for the 10″ long pattern as well as the 10.4″ Metric bolt patterns.
 The pressure plate lever height is lower and the release is faster.

-To use the stock clutch pedal, MDL has engineered a cable kit that mates with the stock 65-66 Mustang pedal and come complete with a firewall plate, custom double adjustable cable the is routed round exhaust system.
+To use the stock clutch pedal, MDL has engineered a cable kit that mates with the stock 65-66 Mustang pedal and comes complete with a firewall plate, custom double adjustable cable the is routed around the exhaust system.